natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/first-steps.md

 Namespace names have to be unique in your cluster.

 ### Task: Create a new Namespace
-Create a new namespace in the lab environment.
+Create a new namespace in the tutorial environment.
 The `kubectl help` output can help you figure out the right command.

 !!! note